Let's Be Fair About Sharing The Air

 For over half a decade, NAAA and a number of state and regional agricultural aviation associations have attempted to work with the wind energy industry to better mark METs.
 NAAA has met with AWEA on several occasions, and while receptive to meeting, the organization has failed to address NAAA’s concerns and stated that marking METs is a proprietary concern for their members and thus becomes an issue of market competitiveness.

 In addition to NAAA’s efforts there were developments in several states regarding the dangers low-level obstacles pose to ag pilots, as well as several national safety alerts issued in 2011 and 2012 and this year.
 In March 2011 the National Transportation Safety Board (NTSB) released a Safety Alert urging low-flying aircraft to be watchful for Meteorological Evaluation Towers, and in May 2011 the U.S. Forest Service and Department of the Interior issued an Interagency Aviation Safety Alert calling for vigilance on the part of pilots in order to see and avoid all towers and other obstructions.
 The interagency alert advocated for pilots to mark any obstacles on their local hazards map and to notify others of the obstacles’ existence.
 Additionally, it requested pilots contact their state or regional aviation manager should they feel an obstacle needed to be lighted.
 Also in 2011, Kansas Senate Bill 227 was signed into law and requires marking of all anemometer towers 50 feet and higher.
 North Dakota passed similar legislation (Senate Bill 2206) in 2011 and the law includes a provision for the Department of Aeronautics to establish and maintain a database of METs in the state (http://www.ndac.aero/hazards/Map.aspx).
 Adding to the states with tower-marking guidelines, a bill was enacted in Idaho that would mandate any temporary or permanent guyed tower 50 feet or more in height be lighted and marked beginning in July 2012.
 Additionally, a tower-marking bill was passed in Missouri (SB 769) in 2012 that requires safety marking of anemometer towers located outside of city limits and 50 feet or more in height.
 Owners of anemometer towers in existence as of Aug.
 28, 2012, are given until Jan.
 1, 2014, to comply with the act's requirements or face a Class B misdemeanor.
 A tower-marking bill (AB 511) in California (prompted by the tragic death of aerial applicator Steve Allen in 2011 after colliding with an unmarked tower) was passed last August that requires markings for the entire structure, as well as marker balls and sleeves for METs constructed from January 2013 through December 2017 on ag lands or within one mile from ag lands.
 The new tower laws in Kansas, North Dakota, Idaho, Missouri, California and also Montana this year join the already provisioned states of Mississippi, Nebraska, South Dakota and Wyoming, which already have some form of tower marking laws or ordinances in place.
-Colorado and Texas are also looking into the state legislation in their states.
+Colorado, Texas, Washington, and North Carolina are also looking into the state legislation in their states.

 In addition to many states enacting tower-marking laws, some wind energy companies are beginning to place safety as a priority as well.
 Harness Energy, a Denver-based wind measurement services company that specializes in tilt-up MET installation, has adopted the slogan “Safety is a priority that should always be shared.”
 In response to concern from aviation groups, Harness Energy developed MET tower marking resources to help its clients maintain compliance and promote safety.
 Among the free resources available at http://www.harnessre.com/met-tower-marking are: an interactive U.S. map highlighting states that have enacted or proposed tower marking laws for METS under 200 feet AGL; an overview of marking equipment available to increase tower visibility; and links to MET tower marking documents and organizations involved in wind tower safety efforts.

-To ensure safe coexistence of UAS and low-level pilots, NAAA has urged the FAA to follow through on the safety recommendations sent by the National Transportation Safety Board (NTSB) May 15, 2013 regarding Meteorological Evaluation Towers (METs).
+To ensure safe coexistence of METs and low-level pilots, NAAA has urged the FAA to follow through on the safety recommendations sent by the National Transportation Safety Board (NTSB) May 15, 2013 regarding Meteorological Evaluation Towers (METs).
 These recommendations to the FAA include: (1) creating and maintaining a publicly accessible national database for the required registration or all meteorological evaluation towers; and (2) amending 14 Code of Federal Regulations Part 77 to require all meteorological evaluation towers be registered, marked, and—where feasible—lighted.

 Because the aforementioned FAA AC only provides guidance for marking MET towers, NAAA had been seeking to expand the AC and pursue guidance and official laws or ordinances applicable to all types of obstacles and towers—guy wired and free-standing alike.
 However, the Agency recently responded to this request by stating that to expand marking guidance for structures other than METs is not based on safety of flight issues.
 The FAA considers the guidance used for METs to not be feasible or warranted for other structures under 200 feet, as other structures do not carry the same visibility concerns of skeletal METs, and additional marking guidance may cause an undue burden on the public.
 NAAA is extremely disappointed by this narrow sighted perspective of low-level safety and will continue to work with the FAA or outside of the FAA to ensure safety remains a top priority.
 The agency’s lack of further investigation of these issues and glacial pace in addressing others has prompted NAAA to investigate the possibility of taking alternative measures including legal action to protect low-level pilots from this growing threat.
 First, a follow-up with the FAA’s Air Traffic Organization that has jurisdiction over these issues to ensure no headway can be made at the regulatory level to address these marking issues must be made before taking a legal approach.
 We will keep NAAA members aware of this important issue.
 Regardless of not being able to expand the AC, still having MET marking guidelines, even though not specifically mandatory, they would, according to FAA’s Office of Chief Counsel, very likely result in liability for a tower company whose tower was struck as a result of not marking the tower.
+This is also confirmed in established case law that shows that FAA Advisory Circulars indicate a standard of care that should be followed and not meeting that standard has resulted in judgments of negligence resulting in financial liability.
+In January 2014 NAAA sent letters to the American Wind Energy Association and U.S. MET tower manufacturers nationwide indicating this fact, and we are awaiting their response.
+NAAA also made this information available to its members to use in sending letters to parties responsible for erecting unmarked towers in their local area.